istore221/cs-final-project-flash/README.md

 - bootstrap-filestyle.min.js

 ```
-All libraries are packed within the project user is not required to have it on local environment .
+No dependencies on user environment .
 ```

 ## Suorce Control
 Git

 ## Installation

 1. Unzip the attached project folder or download the repositary as a ZIP from  https://github.com/istore221/cs-final-project-flash/tree/integrate

 2. Install Apache Tomcat server and don't forget to start the server before deployment.